dodolab/TSPSolver/README.md

 #### TSP test
 - there seems to be a boundary after which the complexity explodes - in this case it's around 18 cities
-- TSP doesn't work with the whole map, only with cities.
+- note that **TSP doesn't work with the whole map, only with cities**.
 Therefore, the number of walls doesn't have any significancy to the test.

 ```
 Configuration: